 In FY 2021-22 the District identified funding to continue to upgrade and replace security cameras.
-The State security grant funds also identified \$3.1 million for District Schools and \$0.7 million for charter schools.
+The State Security Grant funds also identified \$3.1 million for District Schools and \$0.7 million for charter schools to continue upgrading school security hardware.